What Do You Do When the Going Gets Tough?

 By Carol Hurst, VetSupport Specialist

-I’ve felt compelled to write something as I’ve felt the pressing weight of different professional stressors from time to time.
+I’ve felt compelled to write something about what I do when the going gets tough as I’ve felt the pressing weight of different professional stressors from time to time.
 Even the most passion-worthy causes are going to have them.
 Perhaps especially the passion-worthy ones as they seem to have a higher perceived personal investment.

 The question pops up – what do you do when you are feeling professional fatigue?
 Not so much burnout but feeling the strain nonetheless.
 I’m very much of the mindset that at almost all times we have more control over our situations than we often think we do.
 Feelings of powerlessness are often a ruse and are a source of stress until we start putting one foot in front of the other, moving in the direction that we choose.
 Below are the three areas that I like to focus on that can help with the forward momentum.